SEE BEFORE AND AFTER

 Thyroid eye disease, also called Graves’ disease, afflicts patients, usually women, and can result in blindness, blurry vision, double vision, or uncomfortable eyes.

 From a cosmetic standpoint, bulging of the eyes and eyelid retraction give Graves’ disease eyes a “bug-eye” appearance.
 They may look angry, worried or afraid.
 In our Philadelphia practice, we are accustomed to correcting complications from thyroid eye disease.
 Our techniques in patients with thyroid eye disease have been presented nationally and published in scientific journals and textbooks.

 Treatment for thyroid eye disease is highly individualized and based on the activity of the disease at the time of diagnosis and the magnitude of symptoms.

 In active thyroid eye disease, management often consists of artificial tears and other means of controlling the dryness.
-Botox® can be used to lower the eyelid.
-Disease progression can be slowed or halted with radiation or oral steroids.
+Botox® can be used to lower retracted eyelids.
+New IV drugs can be used to control swelling, redness and double vision if steroids have been ineffective.
 In these cases, we often work cooperatively with the Department of Neurology and Ophthalmology at the University of Pennsylvania or with the neuro-ophthalmologists at Jefferson’s Wills Eye Institute.
-If radiation is required, we work with the Department of Radiation Oncology at Abington Hospital or Drexel University.
+If radiation is required, we work with radiation specialists at Jefferson and the University of Pennsylvania.

 Once disease progression is halted, we give consideration to surgery.